sonic-net/SONiC/doc/pcie-mon/pcie-daemon-hld.md

 ### 1.5 PCIe daemon `pcied` flow ###

-pcied will be started by PMON container after boot up and it will check the PCIe device status periodically every 1 minute and update the state db when the status is changed.
+pcied will be started by PMON container will continue monitoring the PCIe device status during run time and it will check the PCIe device status periodically every 1 minute and update the state db when the status is checked.

 Detailed flow as showed in below chart:
 ![](https://github.com/Azure/SONiC/blob/master/images/pcied.svg)